 Analysis of data through graphical and numerical methods, linear regression, the Normal distribution, data collection, elementary probability, confidence intervals and hypothesis testing.
 Emphasis on applications.
-Prerequisite: MATH 098 (2.0 or better), MATH 099 (2.0 or better), MATH 095 (2.0 or better), or a score of 69 or higher on the Algebra COMPASS test or a score of 35 or higher on the College Algebra COMPASS test, AND placement in ENGL 100 or ESL 100.
-Student Option Grading, given to those who have completed MATH& 151.)
-Prerequisite: MATH 111 preferred (2.0 or better) or MATH& 141 (2.0 or better), or a score of 70 or higher on the College Algebra COMPASS test.
+Prerequisite: MATH 098 (2.0 or better), MATH 099 (2.0 or better), MATH 095 (2.0 or better), or a score of 69 or higher on the Algebra COMPASS test or a score of 35 or higher on the College Algebra COMPASS test, AND placement in ENGL 099 or ESL 099.
 Student option grading.